weldr/bdcs-api-rs/README.md

 To run the API it requires access to a copy of the metadata.db created by the [bdcs import service[(https://github.com/wiggum/bdcs) and to a directory of recipes.
-The recipes directory can be empty initially, or you can copy `examples/recipe-example.toml` to `example`.
+The recipes directory is initialized at runtime from the ./examples/recipes/ directory.

 You can then run the API server and composer-UI code like this:

-`docker run -it --rm -v ~/tmp/bdcs-db/:/bdcs-db/:Z -v ~/tmp/recipes/:/bdcs-recipes/:Z bcl/bdcs-api`
+`docker run -it --rm -v ~/tmp/mddb/:/mddb/:Z -v ~/tmp/recipes/:/bdcs-recipes/:Z bcl/bdcs-api`

 You can then access the UI on the `http://localhost:4000`